NiborGnu/witch-hunt/README.md

 ![Color pallet](documentation/color-pallet.png)

-- Red was used as the main color of this website because of its brightness and eye catching to make the text easy to read and make the user more emotinal.
-As the color is associated with such opposite emotions as love and hate.
+- Red was used as the main color of this website because of its brightness and eye-catching to make the text easy to read and make the user more emotional.
+The color is associated with such opposite emotions as love and hate.

 - Black is used as the background color since it is often correlated with power, elegance, sophistication, and depth.

-- Rosewood  color was used becouse it's association with strength, open-mindedness, and receptivity.
+- Rosewood color was used because of its association with strength, open-mindedness, and receptivity.

-- White color was used to lighten the website by symbolizes purity and innocence.
+- White color was used to lighten the website by symbolizing purity and innocence.

 ### Typography

 ![Main Font](documentation/font.png)

-- Fenix Google Font was used as the main font of the website in order to increase readability of the content on the pages.
+- Fenix Google Font was used as the main font of the website to increase the readability of the content on the pages.

 - And in case of problems with Fenix sans-serif was inputted as a backup.